-"While other studies have shown that people can detect social categories like the race and gender of a speaker based on word choice, there hasn't been work on whether that's true for ideology," said study contributor Danny Oppenheimer, professor of social and decision sciences in the Dietrich College of Humanities and Social Sciences. "[Political] ideology is a hidden variable, you can't tell by looking at someone what party they identify with, but many of these invisible categories are still detectable based on linguistic cues."
+“While other studies have shown that people can detect social categories like the race and gender of a speaker based word choice, there hasn’t been work on whether that’s true for ideology,” said study contributor Danny Oppenheimer, professor of social and decision sciences in the Dietrich College of Humanities and Social Sciences. “[Political] ideology is a hidden variable, you can’t tell by looking what party somebody identifies with, but many of these invisible categories are still detectable based on linguistic cues.”

 The team examined whether or not people can connect a political party to specific words.
 The team did not examine politically tinged speech, like inheritance tax versus death tax, but how synonyms are used by each party.
 Examples include “financial versus monetary,” “colleague versus friend” or “folks versus people.”
 To explore this concept, the research team conducted four experiments to evaluate if participants could successfully match the synonym with the correct party at a rate greater than chance.